FTNT-chouw/terraform_webtest/docs/r/fortiweb_system_maintenance_systemtime.html.markdown

 * `daylightsaving` - Enable daylight saving time.
 Valid value: 0-disable, 1-enable.
 * `timezone` - The index number of the time zone in which the FortiWeb appliance is located.
 * `mode` - Valid value: ntpServer, setTime.
-* `systemTime` - The time for the time zone in which the FortiWeb appliance is located according to a 24-hour clock, formatted as hh:mm:ss.
+* `systemtime` - The time for the time zone in which the FortiWeb appliance is located according to a 24-hour clock, formatted as hh:mm:ss.
 * `time` - The date for the time zone in which the FortiWeb appliance is located, formatted as yyyy-mm-dd.